withTerra/balto_docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-PHONE | The phone number to check.
-Formatted as all numerics i.e. 1234567890 TEXT | The message you plan to send. i.e. "Hi!"
+phone | The phone number to check.
+Formatted as all numerics i.e. 1234567890 text | The message you plan to send. i.e. "Hi!"

 > The endpoint returns JSON as below: